ml-archive/admin-panel-provider/README.md

 ### Mailgun

 To support sending password reset emails, configure Mailgun using `mailgun.json`.
-In addition to the values for `key` and `domain`, AdminPanelProvider requires a value for the key `fromAddress` which will be used as the sender for password reset emails.
+In addition to the values for `key` and `domain`, AdminPanelProvider requires a value for the key `fromAddress` and `fromName` which will be used as the sender for password reset emails.

 ## 🔐 SSO